What is propolis?

 How is propolis allergy diagnosed?

 The diagnosis of propolis allergy is made by patch testing with propolis 10% in petrolatum and the likely source ‘as is’ or diluted eg honey, cosmetic or therapeutic formulation.
-A flare of the original dermatitis has been reported in association with positive patch test reactions.
+A flare of original dermatitis has been reported in association with positive patch test reactions.

 Avoidance of propolis-containing products results in resolution of the reaction, but sometimes a further unidentified source of propolis exposure causes persistence of milder symptoms.
 It is therefore important to re-assess should the contact allergy symptoms not settle completely despite avoidance of the original source of propolis.